ssannejohansson/MS1-adopt-a-senior/README.md

 - **Adoption page** - Error with the flip-card code.
 <img src="assets/images/readme/error.png">
 *Since I don't have a solution for this and everything is working in manual testing, I've decided to leave this error.*

 - **Contact page** - No errors or warnings.
 - **Success page** - No errors or warnings.
 - **Thank you page** - No errors or warnings.
 - **CSS** - No errors or warnings.

 #### Lighthouse
-I used the Chrome Developer Tool Lighthouse to test performance, accessibility, best practises and SEO of the website.
+I used the Chrome Developer Tool Lighthouse to test performance, accessibility, best practices and SEO of the website.
 I run the test for both desktop and mobile.

+*Prestanda = Performance* <br>
+*Tillgänglighet = Accessibility*<br>
+*Bästa metoder = Best practices*

 <details><summary>Home page</summary>
 Desktop<br>